FoNDUE-HTR/FONDUE-ES-CORDEL-19/README.md

 ### [Split](https://github.com/DesenrollandoElCordel/Varios-OCR-files/tree/main/Grountruths/Split) ####

-We chose to manually divide our Groundtruth into three sets (80% train, 20% eval and 20% test) in order to ensure that the title pages (where the error rate is often higher due to typography) and the new elements of the _Varios_ corpus are distributed equally.
+We chose to manually divide our Groundtruth into three sets (80% train, 10% eval and 10% test) in order to ensure that the title pages (where the error rate is often higher due to typography) and the new elements of the _Varios_ corpus are distributed equally.
 Each set was made up of about 20% of title pages and chapbooks belonging to the _Varios_ corpus.
 Predefining these three sets also ensures that the results of our different models can be compared.

 ### [Groundtruth test](https://github.com/DesenrollandoElCordel/Varios-OCR-files/tree/main/Grountruths/Varios-GroundTruth-Test-Alto) ####

-A series of tests was made to evaluate the interest of image processing (binarisation, deblurring, luminosity) for character recognition.
+A series of tests was done to evaluate the interest of image processing (binarisation, deblurring, luminosity) for character recognition.
-You can find more information here : [__Readme__ Groundtruth test](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Grountruths/Varios-GroundTruth-Test-Alto/README.md).
+One can find more information here : [__Readme__ Groundtruth test](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Grountruths/Varios-GroundTruth-Test-Alto/README.md).

 _____________
 _____________